LorienLV/genarchbench/benchmarks/nn-base/README-Graviton3.md

-# NN-Base - Graviton3 - AWS
+# NN-BASE - AWS Graviton3 Ubuntu 22.04

 ## Environment Setup
 After you have logged in to the AWS node, you need to install the required packages.